 “It has to be continuing to get my daughter into it.
 She loves it.
 And as I’m away so much for work during these hot summers I’d love to say she’s got the allotment to take care of.
 It’s all about continuing to spend time outside together creating real memories that she will cherish one day when she’s older.”

-What do you love the most about gardening?
-We’ve heard it’s therapeutic!
+What does the Skinny Jean Gardener love the most about gardening?

 And lastly, do you have a favourite plant?